M61ss/Git/Basics.md

 Where `-r` stands for "recursive".

+> [!WARNING]
-_Warning_: using this command you are deleting the file from both working directory and staging area.
+> Using this command you are deleting the file from both working directory and staging area.
 If you want to remove that only from working directory, you must use classical commands of your system shell.

 To remove files from a repository, you need to add changes (this case they are delete operations) to the staging area, then commit.